blockimperiumdao/godotblockchain/README.md

 ```
 ### Creating Smart Wallets

-The second let's you know that the InAppWallet for the users email address has been created.
+The second lets you know that the InAppWallet for the users email address has been created.
 Generally you would create the user's SmartWallet at this point with a call to

 ```
 await BlockchainClientNode.Instance.CreateSmartWallet( );